adamghill/coltrane/README.md

 - Can either generate a static HTML, be used as a standalone Django site, or integrated into an existing Django site
 - Write content in markdown and render it in HTML
 - Use data from JSON files in templates and content
+- Live re-rendering of markdown and data when files are saved with the magic of https://github.com/adamchainz/django-browser-reload
-- All the power of Django templates, template tags, and filters
+- All the power of Django templates, template tags, and filters inside markdown files
 - Can include other Django apps for additional functionality
 - Opinionated Django project setup where everything works "out of the box"